 It takes a lot of time to re-architect applications and it does not make business sense in many cases.
 But this doesn’t mean you can’t go to the cloud.
 Skytap customers have brought their existing applications, tools, and processes completely intact to Skytap Cloud and they are able to create multiple development environments in seconds, run them in parallel, and customize them to meet their specific needs.

 Skytap Cloud is purpose built for development and testing teams who have existing complex applications.
-If you are ready to move applications to the cloud, I encourage you to start with a free 30-day trial of the full Skytap Cloud product.
+If you are ready to move applications to the cloud, I encourage you to take a tour of the full Skytap Cloud product.